AledPeart/theNameGame/README.md

 ![supporting screenshot](https://github.com/AledPeart/theNameGame/blob/master/assets/images/screen-shot-7-clues.png)

 * Visual Clues - show the user the first letter of the correct answer with the rest of the letters replaced with a dash, similar to a crossword answer.
+In therapy terms this would be an example of an orthographic cue
 * Audio Clues - play the user a short audio description of the item in the picture.
+This would also be an example of an semantic cue.
 * Choice Clues – Show the user 3 possible answers, one of which is the correct answer.
+This would also be an example of an orthographic cue.
+Source: (https://tactustherapy.com/)

 The clues have been specifically designed to stimulate the different neural pathways that aphasia can affect.
 Knowing which clues the user was reliant upon can help the therapist to identify patterns and indicate which areas a therapy plan should focus on.